Master of Science in Physician Assistant M.S.

 9. Students must possess current certification in Cardiopulmonary Resuscitation (CPR), child abuse recognition certification, HIPAA training, and New York State in-servicing on bloodborne pathogens prior to matriculation into the clinical phase of the program.

-10. All students in the clinical and graduate phases will be required to have professional liability insurance as specified by the program.
+10. All students in the program will be required to have professional liability insurance as specified by the program.

 11. Students must have current evidence of all required vaccinations/immunizations and annual history and physical examinations in compliance with CDC recommendations for health care professionals.